imamaAlishova/Topic_Modelling_final/Readme.md

 special needs children and to find out the most prominent issues in special needs education across European countries.
 I ended up having only fifteen articles as a dataset due to the open access restriction.Therefore, I changed the category from “most read” to “open access” and was able to download fifty-two articles to use as my dataset.
+My second step is to compare one review paper on Special Needs Education to the LDA results.(https://files.eric.ed.gov/fulltext/EJ1126490.pdf)

+*

 #  -------------------------------------------------------